camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 If the Connector handles exceptional cases, it can use any exception to express technical errors.
 If a technical error should be associated with a specific error code, the Connector can throw a `ConnectorException` and define a `code` as shown in **(3)**.

 We recommend documenting the list of error codes as part of the Connector's API.
-Users can build on those codes by creating [BPMN errors](/components/connectors/use-connectors/index.md#bpmn-errors) in their Connector configurations.
+Users can build on those codes by creating [BPMN errors](/components/connectors/use-connectors/index.md#bpmn-errors) in their Connector configurations.<br/>

+As shown in **(5)**, the Connector can also throw a `ConnectorRetryException` to signal a retryable error (external API call in this case).
+Such errors will enable the connector to override the job retries and backoff duration values.
+Here are some specifics about the `ConnectorRetryException`.<br/>
+If `retries` or `backoffDuration` are not set, the Connector runtime will use the job values.

 If the Connector has a result to return, it can create a new result data object and set its properties as shown in **(4)**.